takenet/blip-chat-ios/README.md

 ### Setting your SDK

-After including sdk reference on your project you need to get your api key on [BLiP portal][3].
+After including the SDK reference in your project, you need to get your API key from [BLiP portal][3].
 Go to the left menu and access `Publications > Blip Chat`.
-You will also need to add your iOS App Id on the `Domains` section, in order to enable your chatbot in your app.
+You will also need to sign up your iOS App Id on the `Domains` section in order to enable the chatbot in your app.

-To use location cards set up the Usage Description Key for Location Service on **info.plist** file.
-Use the key *Privacy - Location When In Use Usage Description* and set a message to ask for user's permission to use location.
+To use location cards, set up the Usage Description Key for Location Service on **info.plist** file.
+Use the key *Privacy - Location When In Use Usage Description* and set a message to ask for user's permission to use their location.

 ![](images/location.png)

 ### Opening a new Blip Conversation

-1. Importing BlipSKD
+1. Importing BLiP SDK

 	**Swift**
 	```swift